iotaledger/hornet/documentation/docs/getting_started/nodes_101.md

 - Providing an API to interact with the Tangle/IOTA network.
 - Validating [messages](https://wiki.iota.org/chrysalis-docs/guides/developer#messages-payloads-and-transactions) and ledger mutations for consistency.
 - Providing data for other nodes to synchronize to the latest state of the network.

-## Attaching New Messages to the Tangle

-A _message_ is a data structure that is actually being broadcast in the IOTA network and represents a vertex in the Tangle graph.
-When nodes receive a new message, they attach it to the Tangle by adding the message to their local database.

-As a result, at any point in time, all nodes may have different messages in their local databases.
-These messages make up a node's view of the Tangle.

-To distribute the messages across the rest of the network, nodes synchronize their local databases with their neighbors.

 ## Synchronizing With the Rest of the Network